abrotman/related-domains-by-dns/rdbd-newrrs.md

 can define new rdbd-tag values.

-If the optional signature is omitted, the key-tag and sig-alg fields MUST be zero.
+If the optional signature is omitted, the key-tag and sig-alg fields MUST be zero and the signature field MUST be an empty string. [[Is that the right way to have optional fields in RRs?
+Not sure.]]

 If an optional signture is included, the sig-alg field MUST contain the signature algorithm used, with the same values used as would be used in an RRSIG.
 The key-tag MUST match the RDBDKEY RR value for the corresponding public key.

-The input to signing is the catenation of the following LF-separated lines:
+The input to signing ("to-be-signed" data) is the catenation of the following linefeed-separated (where linefeed has the value '0x0a') lines:

 ~~~ ascii-art
             relating=<relating-domain>